BLCM/BLCMods/Borderlands 2 mods/Astor/Dr Zed E-Tech Geek/ReadMe.md

 Apocalyptech's "Better Loot" & "Cold Dead Hands" mod aren't incompatible with my mod, but they use the same E-Tech pools to inject Gemstone weapons on it... so if you receive a Gemstone weapon instead of a E-Tech weapon, you know the reason.

-The best thing to do in this case is probably to disable my mod (but don't worry, it's not a big deal!) or toggle off the "Add Gemstones to E-Tech Pools" option in BL & CDH... the choice is your.
+Unfortunately, there is no way I can fix that, so the best thing to do in this case is probably to disable my mod (but don't worry, it's not a big deal!) or toggle off the "Add Gemstones to E-Tech Pools" option in BL & CDH... the choice is your.

 ![Better Loot & Cold Dead Hands compatibility](https://i.imgur.com/YlSxMbs.png)